horaciovelvetine/writing-and-resources/the-wikiverse/devlogs/devlog-2.md

 ```
 - Searches the current dataset for matches
 - Highlight/Target relevant match
-- Result list similar to original search to allow user to select
+- Result list like original search to allow user to select
 ```

 #### **Interaction History**

 ```
 - Track user selections for easy backtracking
-- User configureable number of interactions stored
+- User configurable number of interactions stored
 - Clicking an interaction highlights the target entity
 ```